Need To Know

 Our favourite rooms

 Each of the ten guesthouses in Domaine des Andéols is individually decorated, but all share a feel for cutting-edge design and an eye for artwork.
-Although it’s the smallest, we’re (appropriately) enamoured with La Maison des Amoureux, so-named because of its significance in the owner’s romantic past (ask him).
+Although it’s the smallest Junior Suite, we’re (appropriately) enamoured with La Maison des Amoureux, so-named because of its significance in the owner’s romantic past (ask him).
 The one-bedroom house not only features David Bailey photography and Philippe Starck furniture, but also a dainty balcony from where you can admire jaw-plummeting views of the countryside and the tiny village of Saint-Saturnin-lès-Apt.
-Light, bright Maison des Cascades and artefact-filled Maison du Voyageur are the largest, with two to three rooms apiece and their own private pools and garden areas.
-La Maison de l’Artiste is the most homey and relaxing, with natural stone floors, neutral tones and lavender-field views.
-The newest house, La Maison des Amis, has a private terrace and a cast-iron four-poster bed.
+Light, bright Deluxe Villas Maison des Cascades and artefact-filled Maison du Voyageur are the largest, with two to three rooms apiece and their own private pools and garden areas.
+The Maison de l’Artiste Villa is the most homey and relaxing, with natural stone floors, neutral tones and lavender-field views.
+The newest Junior Suite, La Maison des Amis, has a private terrace and a cast-iron four-poster bed.

 Built from sandy dry-stone, the hotel’s slender infinity pool looks out over the sculpture-filled gardens to the horizon.
 There’s a heated indoor waterhole in the spa too.